 True Chroma is a recipe created specifically for street photography that outputs a beautiful colour tone, which comes with great sharpness and vivid colour.
 It is a perfect go-to recipe for shooting in the streets, sightseeing and travel.

 You might find that most of the film simulation recipes are either Classic Chrome recipes or Classic Negative recipes.
-Therefore, this True Chroma was created as another option for Fujifilm fanboys out there.
+Therefore, this True Chroma was created as another option for Fujifilm fanboys.

 Using the Velvia film simulation as a based simulation, it is great to shoot under natural-lit conditions.
 This recipe works for all X-Trans IV cameras with the Velvia film simulation, including the Fujifilm X100V, X-T30, X-T30II, X-T3, X-T4, X-E4, X-Pro3 and X-S10.